opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

               @Override
               public Builder<?> transform(final Builder<?> builder, final TypeDescription typeDescription, final ClassLoader classLoader, final JavaModule module) {
                 return builder.visit(Advice
-                  .to(TargetAgentPlugin.class)            // A class literal reference to this class.
+                  .to(TargetAgentRule.class)            // A class literal reference to this class.
                   .on(named("builder")                    // The method name which to intercept on the "com.example.TargetBuilder" class.
                     .and(takesArguments(String.class)))); // Additional specification for the method intercept.
               }}));